HIV, pregnancy and women’s health

 - If you have just been diagnosed with HIV

-- Can HIV positive women become mothers?
+- Can women living with HIV become mothers?

 - Your HIV treatment will protect your baby